Global Awards: 2018

 The Global Awards 2018 ceremony was held on Thursday 1 March 2018 at London's Eventim Apollo.

 It started at 7:30 pm and was shown live on Capital TV and Heart TV.
 It was also available to watch on the Capital FM Website, on all the socials and on the radio.
-The Capital FM Global Awards radio schedule was as follows: Backstage on Capital Drive Time from 4pm GMT until 7pm GMT and then JJ, live from backstage from 7pm GMT chatting to the guests.
+The Capital FM Global Awards radio schedule was as follows: Backstage on Capital Drive Time from 4 pm GMT until 7 pm GMT and then JJ, live from backstage from 7 pm GMT chatting to the guests.

 Performances and special appearances from Sam Smith, Rita Ora, Kasabian, Martin Garrix, Andrea Bocelli and Liam Payne.

 Roman Kemp, Rochelle Humes and Myleene Klass hosted the ceremony.

 2019

-The Global Awards 2019 was held at London’s Eventim Apollo on March 7.
+The Global Awards 2019 was held at London’s Eventim Apollo on 7 March 2019.
 There were performances and guest appearances from Little Mix, Lang Lang, Blossoms, Anne-Marie, Mark Ronson and Mabel.
 Roman Kemp, Rochelle Humes and Myleene Klass returned to host the ceremony.